umts/BusInfoBoard/README.md

   the refresh interval.
 The default value is 3 seconds.
 - `disable_alternation=true` allows you to disable the alternation between absolute and relative time.
+- `default_time_display=interval` allows you to configure what the starting time display will be.
+Accepted values are 'interval' for relative time, and 'time' for absolute time.
+If alternation is disabled, this is the only time which will display.

 Config URL
 ----------